Watch: Sam Kerr scores two stunning volleys against Man Utd to edge Chelsea towards WSL title | Goal.com

-Watch: Sam Kerr scores two stunning volleys against Man Utd to edge Chelsea towards WSL title
+Watch: Sam Kerr scores two stunning volleys against Man Utd as Chelsea win WSL title

 James Westwood